yucheols/yucheols.github.io/_pages/github.md

 [Nonnative Geckos](https://github.com/yucheols/Gekko){: .btn .btn--info .text-center}

-<span style="font-size: 13pt;"> This repo is currently locked as private because the associated paper is currently under review.
-It will be publicly availabe once the paper is out. </span>
+<span style="font-size: 13pt;"> This repo is for a paper I did with collaborators from Kangwon National University Herp Lab and the National Institute of Ecology in South Korea.
+Here, we looked at establishment potentials of two gecko species introduced to South Korea (*Gekko japonicus* and *G. swinhonis*).
+We generated ecological niche models for the two species to map out their potential suitable habitats in South Korea, both under the current and future environmental conditions.
+In addition, we quantified and compared their niches to investigate whether their nonnative sympatry in some regions in South Korea is driven by shared ecological requirements.
+This repo contains the codes for niche modeling and niche analyses.</span>

 [ENMs in R](https://github.com/yucheols/ENMs_In_R){: .btn .btn--info .text-center}

-<span style="font-size: 13pt;"> This repo is for a workshop that I led at the Lab of Dr. Amaël Borzée (Nanjing Forestry University, China) this February. </span>
+<span style="font-size: 13pt;"> This repo is for a workshop that I led at the Lab of Dr. Amaël Borzée (Nanjing Forestry University, China) in February 2024. </span>